The purpose of this policy is twofold:

 - All requirements of any applicable funding agencies are met.

-Publications produced as a result of research conducted at the Sanford Lab are one of the measures of the lab’s success.
-Authors can help by notifying Sanford Lab of new Publications.
+Publications produced as a result of research conducted at SURF are one of the measures of the lab’s success.
+Authors can help by notifying SURF of new publications.

-Sanford Lab will make every effort to make Publications available through the Sanford Lab website.
-For Publications that are not available in the public domain (i.e., published in a journal or other publication with copyright restrictions), the abstract of the Publication with information concerning where the full Publication can be obtained will be provided through the Sanford Lab website.
+SURF will make every effort to make publications available through the Sanford Lab website.
+For publications that are not available in the public domain (i.e., published in a journal or other publication with copyright restrictions), the abstract of the publication with information concerning where the full publication can be obtained will be provided through the Sanford Lab website.